Deploy OpenNebula on-prem with an ISO

 Introduction

-Once the ISO has booted and finished installing and setting up the software, a pre-configured cloud based on OpenNebula will be ready for immediate use, installed on a single bare-metal server, complete with the OpenNebula Front-end server and a KVM hypervisor node.
-The same ISO can be used to install other KVM hypervisors on the same infrastructure.
+Once the ISO has booted and finished setup, a pre-configured OpenNebula cloud will be ready for immediate use, installed on a single bare-metal server, complete with the OpenNebula Front-end server and a KVM hypervisor node.
+The same ISO can be used to install other KVM hypervisor nodes on the same infrastructure.
+The installed software includes a menu and a set of ansible playbooks to make the OpenNebula infrastructure management simpler.

 Requirements

-The OpenNebula ISO is based on AlmaLinux 9, and thus it shares the same requirements to run.
-Note that only the x86-64-v2 instruction set (introduced in 2008) is supported.
-The following table states the minimum requirements for installing the ISO.
+The OpenNebula ISO is based on AlmaLinux 9, thus it shares the same requirements to run.
+Note that only the x86-64-v2 instruction set (2008) is supported.
+The following table outlines the minimum requirements for installing the ISO.

 | Component | Required |